-But whilst this undoubtedly helps the musicians produce exactly what they were searching for, live albums (ie captured on stage in front of an audience) can provide an extra layer of excitement and atmosphere.
+But whilst this undoubtedly helps the musicians produce exactly what they were searching for, live jazz albums (ie captured on stage in front of an audience) can provide an extra layer of excitement and atmosphere.

 You can hear the audience reacting and communicating with the musicians via applause, shouts, and whistles.